 Schedule.
 The review schedule, Attachment 5 to this staff report, includes the established amendment deadlines, including those for full Council.
 The schedule has been updated since the Committee last was briefed on the Proposed Ordinance.
-It now shows Committee action in July, instead of June.
+It now shows Committee action in August.